 Another rule of thumb recommended by The Sleep Foundation and The American Academy of Pediatrics (AAP) is to dress your baby in one additional layer than an adult would need to feel comfortable in the same room.
 This way, you’ll avoid over-bundling and overheating.

-For example, if you’re dressed in pajamas, you might consider dressing baby in a diaper and onesie, plus an additional layer for your baby – like a set of pajamas or a swaddle.
+For example, if you’re dressed in pajamas, you might consider dressing baby in a diaper and onesie, plus an additional layer for your baby – like a set of pajama or a swaddle.

 You can use the room temperature to gauge how many layers you should dress baby in.
 The Sleep Foundation recommends 69°F as the ideal sleeping temperature for developing infants, as their bodies are more sensitive to changes in temperature.

 Remember, infants should not be put to bed with a blanket or lovey as they increase the risk of SIDS by restricting breathing and airflow.